TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

     [Error (in %)], [69], [*44*], [*44*], [85],
     [Time (in s)], [*21*], [85], [40], [69],
   ),
+  caption: [
-  caption: [Because be usually configure more birds to be small than large ($r > 0.5$), we have a higher reduction in runtime if only big birds can perform 3-opt, compared to the inverse variant.
-Under this circumstance it is surprising that we achieve a better performance if big birds can perform 3-opt.
-Again, we compare this configuration with our best result up to this point (3-opt together with top-join), and provide 2-opt paired with top-join as an additional reference.],
+    Because we usually configure more birds to be small than large ($r > 0.5$), we have a greater reduction in runtime when only big birds can perform 3-opt than when the reverse is true.
+    Under these circumstances, it is surprising that we achieve better performance when big birds can perform 3-opt.
+    Again, we compare this configuration to our best result so far (3-opt paired with top-join), and provide 2-opt paired with top-join as an additional reference.
+  ],
 ) <three_opt_big_small_performance>

 == Nearest Neighbor Initialization <NearestNeighborInitialization>